JanHerca/urantiapedia/output/wikijs/en/article/Madeline_Noordzy/From_ET_To_E3_Keeping_An_Open_Mind.md

 > “_It is this unusual fact that soon arrests the attention of extra-Nebadon student visitors_”. (<a id="a64_98"></a>[UB 37:3.3](/en/The_Urantia_Book/37#p3_3))

-On the next page (409:1) they ask us:
+On the next page (UB 37:3.4) they ask us:

 > “_Do you grasp the significance of the fact that your lowly and confused planet has become a divisional headquarters for the universe administration and direction of certain archangel activities having to do with the Paradise ascension scheme?_” <a id="a68_248"></a>[UB 37:3.4](/en/The_Urantia_Book/37#p3_4)